+The Society for Post-Medieval Archaeology is Europe’s leading society for the study and promotion of historical archaeology.
 The SPMA was founded in 1966 with the aim of promoting the archaeology of late medieval to industrial society in Britain, Europe and those countries influenced by European colonialism.
 The Society now covers the archaeology of the period up to the present day.
-To achieve this aim the Society publishes the biannual journal Post-Medieval Archaeology, and a twice yearly newsletter, as well as regular monographs, and holds conferences and meetings.
+To achieve this aim the Society publishes the triannual journal Post-Medieval Archaeology, and a twice yearly newsletter, as well as regular monographs, and holds conferences and meetings.

 Wednesday 17 July 2019